No easy answers to questions swirling around fatal Ottawa bus crash: police chief

 “It’s a slow, painstaking process.
 Our goal is to ensure that we get it right.”

+On Saturday evening, more than 24 hours after the collision, police finished documenting the scene and re-opened nearby roads.

-Jack Mailloux was cycling home Friday afternoon when he happened upon the scene of the accident.
+The area looked different a day earlier, when Jack Mailloux was cycling home and happened upon the scene of the accident.

 Road blocks and dozens of emergency vehicles made it clear the incident was not minor, he said.